-Pieces of roots weighing two to five kilograms and 5-10cm in diameter can be put into soil at winter or at fall..
-Shoots from root pieces, cuttings, (200-400g) can be put in bags from plastic material.
+Pieces of roots weighing two to five kilograms and 5-10 cm in diameter can be put into soil at winter or at fall.
+Shoots from root pieces, cuttings, (200-400 g) can be put in bags from plastic material.
 Root cuttings are usually used for supplying another area with planting materials.
-The modified technique of root piece can be performed as following; branches (5-7cm in diameter) with 40cm height are used.
-The two-third parts of the branch are buried below the soil level at the permanent site and one-third of the top portion is exposed above the soil.
+The modified technique of root piece can be performed as following; branches (5-7 cm in diameter) with 40 cm height are used.
+The two-third parts of the branch are buried below the soil level at the permanent site and onethird of the top portion is exposed above the soil.
 This technique can be used in both fall and spring.
-In fall season, two years old stem that have 1-2cm in diameter with 20-30cm in length are used.
+In fall season, two years old stem that have 1-2 cm in diameter with 20-30 cm in length are used.
 About 2-3 cuttings prepared from stem can be put in the same plastic bag that contains equal quantities of soil, manure and sand and then they should be irrigated weekly (if there is no rain).
 Plants are separated and then must be put individually to produce good root system and grow.
 To decrease transplanting shocks, olive trees are cultivated in plane soil.

-Olive tree (1-2 years age) directly after dug of pit (40x40cm).
-The common spacing for planting is varied from 10-12m in between plants up to 24m in semi desert area.
-Nowadays, it is common between growers to plant in close area (6x5m or 6x6m) to get three hundreds plants for one hectare.
+Olive tree (1-2 years age) directly after dug of pit (40 x 40 cm).
+The common spacing for planting is varied from 10-12 m in between plants up to 24 m in semi desert area.
+Nowadays, it is common between growers to plant in close area ($6 \times 5 \text{ m}$ or $6 \times 6 \text{ m}$) to get three hundred plants for one hectare.
 In cold regions, it is usually planted with high density to prevent death of plants by freezing conditions, therefore, orchardists plant two trees in pit doubling.

-To produce one ton of olive nine kilograms of nitrogen, ten kilograms of potassium and two kilograms of phosphorus should be applied.
-Olive uptake per hectare is approximately as following; 8-20kgP2O5, 20-50kg K2O and 17-33kg nitrogen with ratio of 1: 2.5: 2, respectively.
+To produce one tonne of olive nine kilograms of nitrogen, ten kilograms of potassium and two kilograms of phosphorus should be applied.
+Olive uptake per hectare is approximately as following; 8-20 kg P_2O_5 , 20-50 kg K_2O and 17-33 kg nitrogen with ratio of 1: 2.5: 2, respectively.
 This amount depends on moist, temperature and soil.
 At plant critical times, plant should be supplied with nitrogen.
 Fertilizers should disperse outside treetop vertical projection and overturned at a 10-15 cm in depth by meaning of tillage.
-Manure is applied at 5- 10 tons/ hectare in dry climate and growers should repeat this application yearly or every two years while in humid climate it should be applied every three or four years.
+Manure is applied at 5-10 t/ha in dry climate and growers should repeat this application yearly or every two years while in humid climate it should be applied every three or four years.
 Application of manure with legumes is considered as excellent practice.

 Olive tree is considered as drought tolerant plant.
-It's water requirements are low and it produces bumper crop.
+Its water requirements are low and it produces bumper crop.
 It should be irrigated in critical times, 2-3 weeks before flowering, directly after flowering and fruit setting, at pit hardening, with full size fruit and coloring of fruit.
-In case of minimum rainfall limit (400mm), there are two irrigation times at March.
+In case of minimum rainfall limit (400 mm), there are two irrigation times in March.